freon4dsl/Freon4dsl/packages/playground/src/webapp/left-to-do.md

 ## Issues that remain to be done in this webapp

-12. Find out how to set the address of the server.
-13. Change generation of language/gen/index to use 'import type'.

 LATER:
 1. Names of the concepts that can be searched for should be entered in some config by the lang engineer.
 3. Search for structure should be augmented with a view to enter the structure.